suhailgupta03/my-money/README.md

 - https://www.youtube.com/watch?v=-WHmq5iFMPM

 ## Note
+ - **React + Vanilla Javascript** has been used to build this.
+React was used to give a better feel while operating this software.
  - Currently the UX does not handle the change of state when the commands are deleted.
  - Currently as per my understanding, the REBALANCE computation happens only for JUNE and DECEMBER.
 So, if REBALANCE is attempted for the
  7th month, the application will throw an informed error.